Many of our readers have been asking for a Precision Nutrition

 This is without a doubt the biggest chuck of the book, and for good reason.

-The Precision Nutrition approach takes into account three variables relating to food intake: what, when, and how much to eat.
+The Precision Nutrition approach takes into account three variables relating to food intake: what

 Dr. Berardi believes that what, when, and how much play a very important role in overall health and well-being, in addition to weight loss and body composition.
 He goes on to lay out 10 eating habits that fall directly in line with his what, when and how much approach.